Anonymus-Coder2403/RAG_Pipeline/README.md

 ## Future Enhancements

-- Migrate vector storage to AWS S3 + Pinecone or Weaviate Cloud
+- Migrate vector storage & data files to some cloud storage like AWS S3 or GCP
 - Integrate LLM querying layer for contextual answers

 ---